Data-driven deep learning algorithms for time-varying infection rates of COVID-19 and mitigation measures: Introduction

-The Epidemiology Informed Neural Network (EINN) algorithms presented in this paper are extensions to PINN for epidemiology models.
-The loss function is extended to include time-varying rates using some known epidemiology facts about the infectious disease.
-Interpolation is used to generate sufficient training data.
-The proposed EINN algorithms are able to capture the dynamics of the spread of the disease and the influence of the mitigation measure.
-The asymptomatic infectives population is usually unreported in the publicly available data \cite{Dong2020}.
-EINN algorithms can learn the asymptomatic infectives population by training on symptomatic infectives data that are available in the reported public data.
+To overcome the limitations of statistical approaches, we present an Epidemiology-Informed Neural Network (EINN) inspired by applying a PINN to epidemiology models.
+Given that it may not be possible to know the most accurate form of a time-varying transmission rate, EINN algorithms is a viable option to learn time-varying transmission rate and to detect the impact of mitigation measures from data.
+The EINN loss function is extended to include some known epidemiology facts about infectious diseases.
+To detect hidden details in the training data, a cubic spline interpolation is used to generate sufficient training data.
+The proposed EINN algorithm can capture the dynamics of the spread of the disease and the influence of various mitigation measure.
+Since asymptomatic infectives population is unreported in the publicly available data \cite{Dong2020}.
+EINN algorithm learns asymptomatic infectives population by training on symptomatic infectives data that are available in the reported public data.

 The paper is organized as follows.
-In Section \ref{A-SIR}, we introduce and discuss the asymptomatic-SIR model.
-The definition of the basic reproduction number (BRN) and the time-varying reproduction rate $R_t$ are also presented.
-In Section \ref{EINN}, we describe the FNN.
-The architecture and loss function of EINN is presented.
-In Section \ref{cons_BGM}, the EINN algorithm for constant infection and recovery rates is presented and applied to data from Italy, South Korea, and the USA.
-In Section \ref{cons_Mit}, using the EINN algorithm introduced in Section \ref{cons_BGM}, we simulate the impact of non-pharmaceutical mitigation measures including social distancing, contact tracing, and early detection of infectives on the BRN and the spread of COVID-19.
-The effectiveness of vaccination in reducing the daily reported infective cases, a pharmaceutical mitigation measure, is discussed in Section \ref{vaccination}.
-In Section \ref{A-SIR_ketch} and \ref{A-SIR_BGM}, EINN algorithms are presented for the discovery of time-varying infection and recovery rates subject to non-pharmaceutical mitigation measures.
+In Section \ref{A-SIR}, we introduce and discuss the asymptomatic-SIR model, the neural network structure of EINN and the EINN algorithm for time-varying transmission rate.
+In Section \ref{results}, data-driven simulation results for constant transmission rates, data-driven simulation results for pharmaceutical and non-pharmaceutical mitigation measures, and data-driven simulation results for time-varying transmission rates are presented.
+In Section \ref{discuss}, we discuss the mitigation measures, vaccination efficacy, the time-varying transmission results and error metrics for data-driven simulation.
 Finally, a summary of the results in this paper is presented in Section \ref{conclusion}.